waku-org/specs/standards/core/store.md

 This request MUST contain a `request_id`.
 The `request_id` MUST be a uniquely generated string.

-If the store query client requires the store service node to include Waku message values in the query response, it MUST set `include_data` to `true`.
+If the store query client requires the store service node to include [14/WAKU2-MESSAGE](/waku/standards/core/14/message.md) values in the query response, it MUST set `include_data` to `true`.
-If the store query client requires the store service node to return only message hash keys in the query response, it SHOULD set `include_data` to `false`.
+If the store query client requires the store service node to return only `message_hash` in the query response, it SHOULD set `include_data` to `false`.
 By default, therefore, the store service node assumes `include_data` to be `false`.